vnling/Introduction-to-Interactive-Media/june7/README.md

 <img src="june7.3.JPG" width="500">

-The bubbles' x and y positions determined by the first and second integers in each set, and the radius determined by the third integer divided by 10.
+For this project, I researched image loading and resizing.
+The bubbles' x and y positions are determined by the first and second integers in each set, and the radius is determined by the third integer divided by 10.
 The opacity of each bubble is a function of the width and height, meaning that the bubbles are the most opaque in the top left corner and most transparent in the bottom right.
+I also added an if() condition to ensure that the bubbles would not overlap the character's face.

 # Artwork with Transformations Project